 - Price (usd): 499

 The best overall tent provides a plush living space, snow or shine.
-It was born for easy access to backcountry skiing and split boarders, so it’s light enough to carry through a workout and weather-resistant enough to hold firm through flurries.
+This double-wall tent was born for easy access to backcountry skiing and split borders, so it’s light enough to carry through a workout and weather-resistant enough to hold firm through flurries.
 If you’re looking for a durable tent with a decent amount of gear storage then this has you covered… literally!

 MSR may have designed this tent initially for the snow, but they were careful to make sure it works as a hybrid with several mountaineering and lightweight features working together.
-It’s much lighter than most 4-season tents but can still withstand the hard winds and snow that would blow through most 3-season tents.
+It’s much lighter than most 4-season tents but can still withstand the hard winds and snow that would blow through most other 3-season tent fabric.

 - 4-season tent